-- A felony in this State. - A felony in another state, that is substantially similar to a felony in North Carolina. - A felony under federal law. - An offense substantially similar to a felony in North Carolina, punishable by imprisonment for more than a year in a state that does not use the classification of felony.
+- A felony in this State.

+- A felony in another state.

+- A felony under federal law.

+- An offense punishable by imprisonment for more than a year, in a state that does not use the classification of felony.

 EFFECTIVE DATE: This act is effective when it becomes law.